-Being precursors of this patented technology not previously accessible on UK market we are indeed proud of our knowledge, experience and value we add to the timber from English woodlands
+Being precursors of this patented technology not previously accessible on UK market we are indeed proud of our knowledge, experience and the value we add to the timber from English woodlands.

 – We will ask if you followed Tree Preservation & Forestry Commission regulations and had permission for felling or pruning the tree

 – We will consider when we can dry your wood species (please note different species cannot be mixed in the kiln, unless they have very similar properties.
 If they are varied, they may have to be dried in separate batches)

 – The timber thickness (please note different thicknesses cannot be mixed.
 If they are varied, they may have to be dried in separate batches)